Categorical Medicine

 Other Unique Features

-- Clinical Teaching and Feedback Didactics: During a third-year rotation, faculty-led sessions give residents the opportunity to learn additional teaching skills (e.g., 1-minute preceptor, how to deliver a chalk talk) and how to give feedback, as well as the chance practice these skills with residents and medical students.
+- Clinical Teaching and Feedback Didactics: Faculty-led sessions during the overnight retreat give residents the opportunity to learn additional teaching skills (e.g., 1-minute preceptor, how to deliver a chalk talk) and how to give feedback, as well as the chance to practice these skills with residents and medical students.
 The Department of Medical Education also offers a Resident As Teacher experience (RATe) for residents from all specialties to participate in.

 - Step-Up Program: An evidence-based curriculum allows PGY-1 residents to step-up into the role of senior resident at the end of intern year with supervision and feedback provided by their PGY-2 resident and attending in order to feel more comfortable with the transition to a senior.